 The Église de la Sainte-Trinité is a Roman Catholic church located in the ninth arrondissement of Paris, France.
-The church is a construction of the Second Empire era, built between 1861 and 1867 and cost almost 5 million Francs at the time.
+It is a construction of the Second Empire era, built between 1861 and 1867, and cost almost 5 million Francs at the time.

 Hakim continued his organ studies in performance and improvisation with the famous French organist-improviser-composer Jean Langlais (1907–1991) with whom he worked for about ten years.

 It was upon Langlais’ encouragement that Hakim entered the Conservatoire de Paris where he obtained seven first prizes in organ performance, organ improvisation, harmony, counterpoint, fugue, analysis, and orchestration.

 Hakim was the organist of the Basilique du Sacré-Cœur, Paris, from 1985 until 1993, and went on to succeed Olivier Messiaen at the Église de la Sainte-Trinité, Paris, from 1993 until 2008.

 To date, he has composed works for organ, two organs, organ duo, and organ with other instruments, as well as orchestral and concerto works, solo instrumental and chamber works, and vocal works.

 He has won several awards for performance, improvisation, and composition.
 His Symphonie en Trois Mouvements won the composition prize of the “Amis de l’Orgue” in 1984.

 He went on winning the first price of The Embrace of Fire in 1986 in the International Organ Competition in memory of Anton Heiller, at Southern Missionary College in Collegedale, Tennessee.